sttama/InteractiveReptail/README.md

 :uk:
 # **Interactive Reptile**:crocodile:
 # Description :eyes:
 This project was created for entertainment purposes and has no useful functions (except that the user can learn something new while studying the code).
 The project is a painted "reptile" that follows the cursor.
+[Video in TT.](https://vt.tiktok.com/ZSfSG7GpF/)

 <img width="1919" height="1079" alt="InteraciveReptail" src="https://github.com/user-attachments/assets/ecd352c1-bfda-46c1-a1d5-a3d8f984130b" />